mjarret/Exact-Synthesis/README.md

 ## Usage
 - The core functionality revolves around exact synthesis algorithms using C++ classes defined in the source files.
 - The `data` directory contains necessary input data that the algorithms use.

-## Contributing
-Please ensure any code contributions adhere to the current style and structure.
-Before submitting a pull request, make sure to:
-- Run all relevant tests.
-- Include documentation for any new features.

 To contribute:
 1. Fork the repository.